-Prior to the site visit, 5 Capitals prepared a consultation questionnaire in line with the stakeholder engagement guidelines (Appendix A) for ACWA Power and 5 Capitals to engage with people on or adjacent to the Project site should any be observed.
+During 5 Capitals' and ACWA Power's site visit on March 6th, 2024, consultations were held with all herders observed on or close to the site.
+Prior to the site visit, 5 Capitals prepared a consultation questionnaire for ACWA Power and 5 Capitals to engage with people on or adjacent to the Project site should any be observed.
 It was important to consider the cultural context in Saudi Arabia when preparing the questionnaire and hence, the extent and type of questions was tailored to suit this.

 The primary purpose of the questionnaire was to gain an overview of the baseline situation of such people at the site and to understand their land uses, livelihoods, and access to ecosystem services, hence, to consequently determine what potential effects the Project might have, if any.
+The responses to the questionnaires are presented in Appendix A.